LOWEST PRICE GUARANTEE

 Click on an image to enlarge

-The immediate benefit of her size are the en-suite Deluxe cabins spanning an incredible 20 m², substantially larger than the industry standard.
-The Master & Commander Suite is a whopping 46 m², equipped with a double bed, sofa and table and chairs, reminiscent of the captain's cabins from an era past.
+The immediate benefit of her size are the en-suite Deluxe Staterooms spanning an incredible 20 m², substantially larger than the industry standard.
+The Master Suite is a whopping 46 m², equipped with a double bed, sofa and table and chairs, reminiscent of the captain's cabins from an era past.

 Choosing Dewi Nusantara as your Raja Ampat diving liveaboard means choosing a full-board setup with plenty of food to fuel your diving expeditions, to be enjoyed in the spacious and dedicated air-conditioned restaurant or at the out-door dining area whilst enjoying top-side scenery.